rhysfaultless-cpr/cpr-documentation-docusaurus/README.md

 ## Steps to run this on your computer locally

 1. System dependencies, common to most web development
     1. VS code, or similar editor
+        - Extension: _Git Lens_
+        - Extension: _Prettier_
+        - Extension: _MDX_
     2. Terminal configured to work with this GitHub repository
     3. Node.js is installed
 2. Clone this repository
 3. Open the folder
 4. In a terminal, navigate to the root of the project folder and run `npm install`